-Moving to a new country presents the unique opportunity to create a life, home, career, and network in a new environment.
-By taking time to understand the financial system, newcomers to Canada can create a solid foundation that could mean the difference between surviving and thriving during the first few years.
+Moving to a new country presents allows you to pursue new personal and professional opportunities.
+By taking time to understand the financial system, immigrants can create a solid foundation for their new life.
+This could mean the difference between surviving and thriving during the first few years.
 While most newcomers are aware that Canada’s banking system differs from that of their home country, they often do not know what those differences entail.

 Keep reading to see tips on how to bank and build credit in Canada:

 Open a Bank Account Even if You Do Not Have a Job Yet

 Many newcomers are surprised to learn that they can open a bank account without having a job.
 In their home country, they might not have been able to do so without being employed with a steady income.
 However, in Canada, opening a bank account is one of the first things newcomers should do—even if no funds are deposited right away.